frederic-perez/AmE-dictionary/data/dictionary.md

 __guzzling__ _v_ _Fed up with that old gas guzzling boiler?
 We can replace it!_
 __GWB__ George Washington Bridge.
 __GWTW__ Gone With The Wind.
+__gym bunny__ _idiom_ Someone who is obsessively preoccupied with maintaining or improving their physique and thus spends a large amount of time at the gym to do so.
 __gym-rat__ _He's a gym-rat type of guy._
 __gymkhana__
 __gyoza__ _n_